-Extended Central and Peripheral Effects of Nicotine Observed in Mice

-Alteration in nAChR function may also provide insights into nicotine effects on central and peripheral components of complex behaviors.
-For example, the roles of α 7 and α 4 β 2 receptors are implicated in nicotine-induced enhancement of cognition, including working memory, learning, and attention.225 This relation is particularly strong in rodents; the loci of this effect appear to be the hippocampus and the amygdala.^{206,226-229} In C57BL/6 mice, acute nicotine enhanced hippocampus-dependent, but not hippocampus-independent, fear conditioning.207,229 This enhancement of hippocampus-dependent forms of fear conditioning by nicotine is mediated by $\alpha 4\beta 2$ nAChRs.
-DH βE , the high-affinity nAChR antagonist, blocked the nicotine enhancement;230 β2 knockout mice did not show the enhancement of hippocampusdependent fear conditioning, but α 7 knockout mice did.^{230,231} The mechanisms that modulate fear-based learning may be relevant to nicotine dependence, given the substantial evidence that affect control is a powerful motive for smoking in humans.232
+Extended Central and Peripheral Effects of Nicotine Observed in Mice appear to be the hippocampus and the amygdala.206,226-229 In C57BL/6 mice, acute nicotine enhanced hippocampus-dependent, but not hippocampus-independent, fear conditioning.
+This enhancement of hippocampus-dependent forms of fear conditioning by nicotine is mediated by α4β2 nAChRs.
+DHβE, the high-affinity nAChR antagonist, blocked the nicotine enhancement; β2 knockout mice did not show the enhancement of hippocampusdependent fear conditioning, but a7 knockout mice did.
+230,231 The mechanisms that modulate fear-based learning may be relevant to nicotine dependence, given the substantial evidence that affect control is a powerful motive for smoking in humans.